tomjoht/tomjoht.github.io/_posts/2022/3/2022-03-26-trends-to-follow-or-forget-presentation-stc-india.md

 ## Presentation description

-I gave this presentation at the [23rd STC India Annual Conference](https://stc-india.org/conferences/2022/), whose theme this year was "Evolve," on March 26, 2022.
-You can [view my presentation here](https://stc-india.org/conferences/2022/tom-johnson-keynote/) on the STC site.
-Here's my presentation's description:
+I recently gave a keynote presentation at the [23rd STC India Annual Conference](https://stc-india.org/conferences/2022/), whose theme this year was "Evolve."
+You can [view my presentation here](https://stc-india.org/conferences/2022/tom-johnson-keynote/) on the STC site (given March 26, 2022).
+Here's the presentation's description:

 > **Trends to follow or forget**
 >